Posted on February 12, 2021

 Cost is one of the major ones.
 Typically, electric toothbrushes are much more expensive than manual brushes, with some models costing a few hundred dollars.

-Replacing the head of the toothbrush on specific models can sometimes be a challenge, too.
+Replacing the electric toothbrush head on specific models can sometimes be a challenge, too.
 Certain stores may only carry a limited stock of electric toothbrushes.

 There’s also the chance that your particular brush may be outdated and no longer available when a replacement is needed.